“No business can succeed in any great degree without being properly organised.” – J.C. Penny

 This is similar to the unit trust, but it has the same concerns as a partnership agreement.
 However, each partnership in the business has the protection that trading as a corporation or trust can provide.

 As the name suggests, this is an amalgamation of the discretionary trust and the unit trust.
 This structure is only chosen after close consultation with the client’s accountant.

 How can I decide which business structure is right for me?

 Each business and situation is unique, and all structures have benefits and faults.
-Don’t decide without the expert advice from Joseph Rose and Michelle Beere at Rose Lawyers.
-Together, they have accumulated over 50 years of experience in providing sound advice to many business owners in Australia.
+Don’t decide without the expert advice from Phillip Gallo and Sebastian Hong at Rose Lawyers.
+Together, they have accumulated many years of experience in providing sound advice to many business owners in Australia.
 If appropriate, they will discuss your concerns with accountants and financial advisors to make a decision.

-Joseph and Michelle both understand the problems and hardships that a new business will meet, and will try to give encouragement and timely warnings if and when the situation warrants.
+Phillip and Sebastian both understand the problems and hardships that a new business will meet, and will try to give encouragement and timely warnings if and when the situation warrants.

 A Solicitor and Barrister with diverse experience in many areas of law including Taxation, Commercial and Family Law.
 Highly regarded by clients for his attention...

 Ever wondered what an executor of a Will does, what their rights and responsibilities are, if they can be a beneficiary of a Will and if they charge anything?
 Drawing…Read more